 When all else fails, always default to the Rules of Civil or Criminal Procedure for the respective court.
 Judges instantly dismiss pro se litigants as nuisances and start viewing their briefs as frivolous if said briefs appear hastily constructed, overly emotional, and nonsensical.
 If you truly want to win your case, consider hiring a legal writer or paralegal to research and write your briefs.
 It costs a fraction of what lawyers charge, and provides you a teammate in a difficult game.

-Don’t let all your hard work and research go to waste due to some legal technicality that could have easily been prevented.
+Don’t let all your hard work and research go to waste due to a preventable legal technicality.

-Its a great feeling when a self-represented litigant gets past the demurrer stage of their case and the judge advances it to the discovery stage.
-This small victory should be briefly celebrated because you’ve effectively convinced a judge that your case is not entirely frivolous.
+Its a great feeling when a self-represented litigant gets past the demurrer stage of their civil case and the judge advances it to the discovery stage.
+Celebrate the victory because you’ve effectively convinced a judge that your case is not entirely frivolous.
 But now the real work begins.

 It’s time to re-read procedures, learn discovery rules, and determine how you’re going to handle depositions.
 Court reporters cost money and you’re going to need them for depositions and appearances.
 Some expert witnesses may testify for free if you’re case is compelling and well-though-out.
 Exercise due diligence.
 No matter what, you are the underdog and must embrace that role to the end.

 Seek outside help when necessary.
 Most federal and state courts have self-help documents and people readily available.
-You’re not a law expert and the system is set up for you to fail already.
+You’re not a law expert.
 Thorough preparation is key to potential success.